 Instruction is difficult to use too.
 In addition, many AngularJS features like dependency injections and firm can be problematic for the more classical developers.
-Either you use a lot of time consideration them or hire an experienced AngularJS development team.
+Either you use a lot of time considering them or hire an experienced AngularJS development team.

 Largely layered and arranged hierarchically, scopes can be complicated entities to handle if it is your first involvement with Angular.
 One of the most difficult tasks could be debugging the scopes.